 Most international schools use English as the primary language of instruction.
 International schools often require students to learn the local language, as well; local language instruction will aid the student’s acclimatization to their new home, so don’t underestimate the importance of this.
 Even though most subjects at international schools are taught in English, you should hear other languages being spoken in the hallway.
 If only the local language of the community is being spoken in the hallways, then the school may not be internationally focused.

 A good international school should also provide native language instruction for students living away from their home country.
-Students need the opportunity to have access to language classes that will allow them to sustain their native tongue.
+Students need the opportunity to have access to language classes that allow them to sustain their native tongue.
 Some schools offer these classes within the school day; others will offer them as after-school or weekend programs.
+Balancing language learning opportunities ensures that a student’s knowledge of the local tongue goes beyond simply knowing what to call their teacher.

 Do students have access to technology?